cytopia/terraform-aws-route53-zone/README.md

 module "public_zone" {
   source = "github.com/Flaconi/terraform-aws-route53-zone?ref=v1.0.0"

-  # Create as many delegation sets as are required
+  # Create as many delegation sets by reference name as are required.
   delegation_sets = [
     "root-zone",
     "sub-zone",
   ]

+  # Specify your root zones.
+  # Tld or subdomain of any level to make this your starting point on the current AWS account.
-  # If delegation set is null, it will use AWS defaults.
+  # If delegation set is null, it will use AWS defaults. otherwise specify the delegation set
+  # by reference name as defined in 'delegation_sets' above.
   public_root_zones = [
     {
       name           = "example.com",